tedstreete/opi-prov-life/PROVISIONING.md

 - Another option would be to actually implement a generic *client* to consume this SPEC/protocol and facilitate provisioning.
 Obviously there will be parts of the provisioning process that are propiertary, but surely most of it can be vendor-agnostic, based on the spec.

 - OPI can also produce an agent (container/service) for Standard Inventory Query that everybody (existing provisioning systems) can query

+what is the adoption rate of UEFI on DPUs?
+Should it be relied upon?

 ## TBD